sethagee/minima/about.md

 derivatives, and I gave several presentations on related topics.
 Deepening my understanding of statistical analysis and the ability to communicate mathematics, I taught two semesters of undergraduate statistics during this time as well.

-### Instructor of Mathematics 2021-Present
+### Instructor of Mathematics 2021-2022

-After graduation, I was offered a temporary instructor position which I currently still hold.
-I have taught various courses in algebra, statistics, and pre-calculus, and my ability to turn complicated ideas into easily digestible content for the typical student has improved dramatically.
+After graduation, I was offered a temporary instructor position which I was very happy to accept.
+I have taught various courses in algebra, statistics, and pre-calculus, and my ability to turn complicated ideas into easily digestible content for the typical student saw great improvement.

-In addition to my teaching, I continue to research mathematics, having weekly meetings with my graduate thesis advisor, Dr.
+In addition to my teaching, I continued to research mathematics, have weekly meetings with my graduate thesis advisor, Dr.
-Motoya Machida, and I am also taking a course in mathematical cryptography.
-Outside of mathematics, I have been teaching myself
+Motoya Machida, and took a course in mathematical cryptography.
+Outside of mathematics, I taught myself Python (and several packages), some data science/machine learning, and made this website.

-Python (and several packages), continue to learn R, and take online courses related to machine learning and data science.
+I look back on the many great experiences I had with students during this time as a great time in my life, and hope to continue to have opportunities to teach in the future.

+### Dynetics 2022-Present

+In 2022, I accepted a position as a scientist at Dynetics.
+I am enjoying my time here, solving difficult problems every day.
+I love being around so many smart, helpful, and overall good people, and look forward to a long stay with the company.
+In my past time I continue to self learn mathematics and other interesting topics.

 ### Future

-In the near future, I hope to begin a new journey in the world of machine learning and data science.
-I believe I am a great fit for the field, have passion to learn and grow, and will be a vital asset to any company who gives me an oppurtunity to show them my capabilities.
+In the future I hope to continue to cultivate my passion for mathematics, and apply it wherever I can.
+I will continue to teach to whoever will listen
+(or can stand to listen).
+Much of my research efforts will be updated in the articles section.

 ## Resume